-I make this premise for all those, including myself, have turned up their noses at handling such news: the existence of hamburgers is not my fault, and the slaughtering processes in the world take place independently of us.
-We can and must ask for more just conditions for the breeding and treatment of animals, even those that constitute food, and this is beyond doubt: having done this, if you are not a vegetarian a bovine is raised to make steaks.
+I make this premise for all those, including myself, who have turned up their noses at handling such news: the existence of hamburgers is not my fault, and the slaughter processes in the world occur independently of us.
+We can and must ask for fairer conditions for the breeding and treatment of animals, even those that constitute food, and this is beyond doubt: once this is done, if you are not a vegetarian, a bovine is raised to make steaks.

 An adult bovine contains approximately 30 liters of blood.
 During the meat treatment process, this liquid is generally thrown away: today it could be used again to make large structures and impermeable bricks.

-"Bovine blood is one of the most promising materials in the world," says British architect Jack Munro.
-Jack decided to experiment with the use of this liquid in construction: first he tried to transform it into an adhesive, then he decided to mix it with sand (and preservatives) by cooking the resulting material for an hour at only 70 °.
+“Bovine blood is one of the most promising materials in the world,” says English architect Jack Munro.
+Jack decided to experiment with the use of this liquid in construction: first he tried to transform it into a glue, then he decided to mix it with sand (and preservatives) cooking the resulting material for an hour at just 70°.
 A waterproof brick came out.

-In a nutshell, the use of bovine blood instead of water would make the bricks ideal for withstanding the aridity of sub-Saharan climates: currently the construction of those countries makes use of elements that are rather dangerous for health (animal excrement in the first place).
-In addition, there is a shortage of water, which makes things much worse.
+In short, the use of bovine blood instead of water would make the bricks ideal for withstanding the aridity of sub-Saharan climates: currently the construction of those countries uses elements that are rather dangerous for health (animal excrement in particular).
+Plus there is a shortage of water, which makes things much worse.

 I don't really like the idea of having a house made of blood, but first: if it were made of shit it would be a little worse.
-Second: these are animals that end up in slaughter all the same ... don't take him for cynicism.
+Second: these are animals that end up in the slaughterhouse anyway... don't take this for cynicism.
 Besos.